bvn-architecture/PluginsDocumentation/docs/_docs/2017-06-15-FamilyUpdater.markdown

 |--------|----------|-----------|----------|-------|-------|------|-----|---------|-----------|
 | The fully qualified file path of a family file | The file name, including file extension, of a family file. | The family type name. | The name of the parameter | The GUID of a parameter.
 This value is only set for shared parameters. | The parameter value for this family type. |'TRUE' if formula is present, otherwise 'FALSE' | 'TRUE' if parameter is instance driven.
 'False' if type driven | 'TRUE' if this is a reporting parameter, otherwise 'FALSE' | The Revit internal parameter storage type. |

-To change or set values simply change the value of a parameter in a specific type simply change the value in the 'parameter value' column as required.
+To change or set parameter values in a specific family type, simply change the value in the 'parameter value' column as required.

 Note that this assumes that: